davidmjordan17/Cinenode/README.md

 # Cinenode!
 (Sin-uh-node)
-This web applicatio will put your film knowledge to the test! 🎥
+This web application will put your film knowledge to the test! 🎥

 ### How to play
 1: Pick a starting movie <br>